 Chance Sanders: My first thought would be to determine if it’s better to abandon the vehicle and escape on foot.
 It also depends on who is in the vehicle with me and what their ability level is.

-That leads to my next question: What are your thoughts on abandoning your vehicle?
+That leads to my next question: What are your thoughts on abandoning your vehicle during a riot?

 Chance Sanders: Reading the situation at hand goes a long way.
 However, a vehicle can act as a weapon if need be.

-James Yeager: Abandoning your vehicle is a last resort; that doesn’t mean you should not be prepared for it.
+James Yeager: Abandoning your vehicle is the last resort; that doesn’t mean you should not be prepared for it.

 Kevin Reeve: Very situational.
 If it’s working and the roads are clear, then why give it up?
-But post-EMP or something similar, the vehicle is now a paperweight.
+But post-EMP or something similar, the vehicle is now a paperweight and useless for the sake of riot survival.
 Also, if you’re in a complete gridlock with no end in sight, then bail.

 Jim Cobb: The vehicle offers some degree of protection, but a lot depends upon the situation.
 If things get ugly, getting away from the crowd is the priority.